 Scouts or Scouters wishing to refresh their Okpik training are welcome to take one or more of these courses.

-Beginning in February, 2019, the council will be offering an advanced Okpik-in-the-Snow course at the Independence Mine State Park.
+On the weekend of February 22-24, 2019, the council will be offering an advanced Okpik-in-the-Snow course at the Independence Mine State Park.
 This course is intended for Scouters and older Scouts (16 and above), who are interested in developing and applying winter trekking skills.
 Most training will take place out-of-doors and requires an overnight stay.
 Instruction will include coursework focused on shelters (snow shelters and 4-season tent arrangements), sleeping and clothing systems, snow kitchens and lightweight cooking, and winter hazards and risks (including avalanche hazard recognition).

 Upon completion of the training, participants will receive an advanced Okpik training patch and a certificate.